What Is a Permalink in SEO?

 - Slug (an actual name of the page where the user lands).

-Stick to the best practices of permalink creation that we’ve described in the previous section.
+Stick to the best practices we’ve described in the previous section.

-Normally, you create a permalink in your CMS (WordPress, Hubspot, Drupal, etc.) or custom-made website tools.
+Normally, you create permanent URLs in your CMS (WordPress, Hubspot, Drupal, etc.) or custom-made website tools.
 Also, there are special plugins to help you out.

 It’s not complicated to do in WordPress as it’s in-build in the CMS (read in detail in the next section).